Jasper-ketelaar/CBottle/docs/index.md

 This is the most interesting part of the results.
 We trained the model on a collection of both augmented images and base images that were from before augmentation.
 The results also aim to answer the question: "Can a pretrained network passively forget parts of how it detects a class?".
-The specific settings for which we trained the network can be found within the code.

-As you can see the bottles that the network detect vary from many different types from milk cartons to candle holders to jars of peanutbutter to water bottles.
+As you can see the bottles that the network detect consist of a lot of different types.
+From milk cartons to candle holders to jars of peanutbutter to water bottles.
 We hypothesised that as the network performs more training these class specifics will be forgotten more quickly depending on how close shape/texture information relates to that of a wine bottle.
 By this we mean to say that a jar of peanutbutter should no longer be classified after less epochs than a luxurious bottle of water that resembles the shape of a bottle.

 ![peanut_butter](images/peanut_butter.png)

 ![luxurious-water](images/wine_shape_water.png)

 ![wine-bottle](images/wine_bottle.png)

-In the intermediate results that we explored of this network after different epochs of training we found our hypothesis to hold.
-We took a model that trained for 10 epochs, a model that trained for 20 epochs and a model that trained for 30 epochs to see these results.
+We use the intermediate results of the network after a certain amount of epochs to evaluate the progress as we hypothesized.
+We took a model that trained for 10 epochs, a model that trained for 20 epochs, and a model that trained for 30 epochs to see these results.
 We also included the results of the base model for comparison which is simply a model trained for 0 epochs.
-We took these intermediate results since when training the model we found that the gain in performance starts declining after 30 epochs and we do not want to overfit on our training/evaluation set.
+We took these intermediate results since when training the model we found that the gain in performance became too small after ~35 epochs.

-To measure the performance we tested 100 images that we knew had no wine bottle in it to see after how many epochs the model started dropping it as a predicted wine bottle:
+To measure the performance we ran the intermediate stages on 100 images that we knew had no wine bottle in it.
+This could then be used to make a statement about after the 'forgetting' progress after x epochs.
+These are the results:

-The results describing the percentage:

 | 0 epochs | 10 epochs | 20 epochs | 30 epochs |
 |----------|-----------|-----------|-----------|